liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-Theme and plugin developers that targeted their CSS to relying on the namespace.
+Theme and plugin developers that targeted their CSS to rely on the namespace.

 #### How should I update my code?

-Theme developers can still manually add an `aui.css` file in their `_diffs` directory, and add it back in, as well as adding the `aui` css class to the `$root_css_class` variable.
+Theme developers can still manually add an `aui.css` file in their `_diffs` directory, and add it back in.
+The `aui` CSS class can also be added to the `$root_css_class` variable.

 #### Why was this change made?

-Due to changes in the Sass parser, the nesting of third-party libraries was causing some syntax errors which broke other functionality (such as RTL conversion).
+Due to changes in the Sass parser, the nesting of third-party libraries was causing some syntax errors which broke other functionality (e.g., RTL conversion).
 There was also a lot of additional complexity for a relatively minor benefit.